bucktower/2018-reading-goals/README.md

 These books can easily be found on Amazon.
 Alternatively, you can use sites like [Libgen](http://libgen.io/) and [AudioBookBay](http://audiobookbay.nl/).

+The [Austin Public Library](http://library.austintexas.gov/) also has most (if not all) of them available.

 ## Common 10
 10 books everyone will read.
 Audiobooks count.